justpy-org/justpy/docs/tutorial/html_components.md

 ## HTML Links

-In JudyPy you create hyperlinks using the `A` component which corresponds to the [`a` HTML tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a).
+In JustPy you create hyperlinks using the `A` component which corresponds to the [`a` HTML tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a).

 The `A` component is also named `Link` (in case you want to use a more descriptive name).